mtelahun/ddd_search_functionality/README.md

 ### Requirements

 1. If the search text is fewer than 2 characters, then should return no results.
 (It is an optimization feature of the search functionality.)
+2. If the search text is equal to or more than 2 characters, then it should return all the city names starting with the exact search text.

+    For example for search text “Va”, the function should return Valencia and Vancouver